Stevenfavour/Linuxfundametal0/README28.md

 * ESLint	ESLint is the most popular, open-source linter for JavaScript and JSX (which is used in React).
 It is highly configurable, allowing developers to set their own rules or use popular pre-set configurations (like those from Google, Airbnb, or Standard JS).
 Since your project uses Node.js, ESLint is the perfect tool for the "Code Quality Checks (Lint)" step I recommended.

-To set up Lint we need to run some configurations
+To set up Lint, we need to run some configurations

-First we configure `eslint` in the project root directory.
+First, we configure `eslint` in the project root directory.
 This involves installing it as a dev dependency.

 ![](/Img28/3.png)

-We then create a configuration file inside the roots of the project's directory.
+We then create a configuration file inside the root of the project's directory.

 ![](/Img28/13.png)